guettli/django-and-npm/README.md

 The documentation of Django about their [Static file handling](https://docs.djangoproject.com/en/dev/howto/static-files/) explains only the basics.

-There is `settings.STATICFILES_DIRS` to configure which directories should be included.

 If you are just using your own JS/CSS files this usualy works fine.

-But how to handle dependencies?
+But how to handle dependencies to third party JS files which are available via [npmjs.com](https://www.npmjs.com/)?

-Imagine you want to use bootstrap5 or htmx.org.
-How to integrate these files?
+Imagine you want to use bootstrap5 and htmx.org.
+How to integrate these files into your Django project?

 Let's list the options we have: